takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.55.01 <br>
+    ・ Fixed an issue where round setting information would return to default values just before the start of a round when playing a creative stage where a custom code is entered. <br>

   ○ 4.55.00 <br>
     ・ A new function "Warn when a game is inactive just before the game starts" has been added.
 It will not work if the game is already in spectator status. <br>